cloudposse/packages/README.md

-tfmask                    0.3.0      Terraform utility to mask select output from `terraform plan` and `terraform apply` variant                   0.36.4     Variant is a Universal CLI tool that works like a task runner venona                    0.28.4     Codefresh runtime-environment agent yq                        2.4.1      yq is a portable command-line YAML processor
+tfmask                    0.3.0      Terraform utility to mask select output from `terraform plan` and `terraform apply` variant                   0.36.4     Variant is a Universal CLI tool that works like a task runner venona                    0.28.4     Codefresh runtime-environment agent vert                      v0.1.0     Version Tester is a simple command line tool for comparing two or more versions, or testing versions against fuzzy version rules. yq                        2.4.1      yq is a portable command-line YAML processor
 ```